molybd/Model2SAS/README.md

 # Model2SAS

-**A brand-new version with new algorithm and GUI will coming soon!**
+**⚠️ A brand-new version with new algorithm and GUI will coming soon!
+All the tutorials below are for older versions.
+Please stay tuned for new tutorials**

 Program to generate small angle scattering curve from 3D models.
 Models can be STL file and/or math description by .py file.
 Both module and GUI are available for convenience.